 Figure 16.5 The steps of Huffman's algorithm for the frequencies given in Figure 16.3.
 Each part shows the contents of the queue sorted into increasing order by frequency.
 At each step, the two trees with lowest frequencies are merged.
 Leaves are shown as rectangles containing a character and its frequency.
-Internal nodes are shown as circles containing a character and its
+Internal nodes are shown as circles containing the source of the character and the source of th